umar-7w4/Distributed-File-Storage-System/README.md

 #### Project Overview

 The **Distributed File System (DFS)** is designed to manage and store data across multiple networked nodes, ensuring high availability, reliability, and scalability.
-This project simulates a simplified version of a DFS, commonly used in large-scale computing environments to distribute data storage and processing across several servers, enabling efficient data management and access.
+This project simulates a simplified version of a DFS, commonly used in large scale computing environments to distribute data storage and processing across many servers, enabling efficient data management and access.

 **Purpose:**